-Our Speritas Capital clients asked for help understanding SBA loans and we answered the call.
-Below is an exhaustively researched guide to SBA 7a and SBA 504 loans to combat the incorrect and dated information you’ll find online about SBA Loans.
+Our Speritas Capital clients asked for help understanding SBA 7a loans and we answered the call.
+The result is an exhaustively researched guide to SBA 7a loans to combat the incorrect and dated information you’ll find online about SBA Loans.

 The Small Business Administration offers six types of programs designed to support small businesses.
 To quote the Congressional Research Service “these loan guaranty programs are designed to encourage lenders to provide loans to small businesses that might not otherwise obtain financing on reasonable terms and conditions.”

 In short, the SBA helps businesses get loans after they’ve been turned down by other lenders.
-And while the SBA offers many programs, in this White Paper, we’re ‘following the money’ and focusing on the two most popular – SBA 7a loans – broad use term loans up to $5MM; and SBA 504 loans – most commonly used for owner occupied real estate up to $14MM.
+And while the SBA offers many programs, in this White Paper, we’re ‘following the money’ and focusing on the largest and most popular program – SBA 7a loans – which are broad use term loans up to $5MM.

 Some of our primary sources are listed below – we won’t bore you with a full list:

-- Report from the Congressional Research Service for members of Congress R41146 – Small Business Administration 7(a) Loan Guaranty Program, updated October 31, 2018 – 50 pages.
+- Report from the Congressional Research Service prepared for members of Congress R41146 – Small Business Administration 7(a) Loan Guaranty Program, updated June 21, 2021 – 48 pages.

 - 115th Congress: H.R.4743 – Small Business 7(a) Lending Oversight Reform Act of 2018, June 21, 2018 and Senator James Risch’s Committee Report 115-265

 You need a strategic, cost effective solution to your financing needs and a funding partner you can trust.
-Let us put our decades of banking and structuring experience to work for you – contact Speritas Capital Partners about your eligibility for an SBA loan today.
+And one who never takes upfront fees.
+Let us put our decades of banking and structuring experience to work for you – email Speritas Capital Partners about your eligibility for an SBA 7(a) loan today.